OPS-E2E-PPE/VBA-Docs/api/PowerPoint.PpTextLevelEffect.md

 ---
-title: PpTextLevelEffect Enumeration (PowerPoint) ms.prod: powerpoint
+title: PpTextLevelEffect enumeration (PowerPoint)
 api_name:
 - PowerPoint.PpTextLevelEffect
 ms.assetid: 8624d540-8728-d65d-6e26-a3065e351265
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# PpTextLevelEffect Enumeration (PowerPoint)
+# PpTextLevelEffect enumeration (PowerPoint)

 Constants that specify the paragraph level by which text effects are animated, passed to and returned by the **TextLevelEffect** property of the **AnimationSettings** object.